Heat wave: Economic outputs

 Calculations from 2022 suggest that heat waves will shrink the global economy by about 1 percent decrease by the middle of the 21st century.
+It has been calculated by the Food and Agriculture Organization of the United Nations that extreme temperatures have caused US$187 billion of damage between 1991 and 2023.

 Heat waves often have complex effects on economies.
 They reduce labour productivity, disrupt agricultural and industrial processes and damage infrastructure that is not suitable for extreme heat.
 In 2016, a marine heatwave in Chile and its subsequent harmful algal bloom caused $800 million (USD) in export losses for the aquaculture industry as salmon and shellfish died off.

-Reduced agricultural outputs
+Agricultural outputs

-Heat waves are a big threat to agricultural production.
+Heat waves are a major threat to agricultural production.
 In 2019 heat waves in the Mulanje region of Malawi involved temperatures as high as 40 °C. This and a late rain season scorched tea leaves and reduced yields.

-Infrastructural damage
+Infrastructure

 Heat waves cause roads and highways to buckle and melt, water lines to burst, and power transformers to detonate, causing fires.
 A heat wave can also damage railways, by buckling and kinking rails.
 This can slow down or delay traffic.
 It can even lead to cancellations of service when rails are too dangerous to traverse by trains.

-Power outages
+Heat waves can negatively impact electricity generation, transmission, and distribution, potentially leading to power outages (blackouts or brownouts).
+Increased ambient temperatures significantly reduce the efficiency of both conventional power stations using oil, natural gas, and nuclear power, and renewable energy facilities using hydropower, solar power, and geothermal energy, leading to a potential failure to produce enough power to meet demand.
+Electric power transmission and distribution systems also lose efficiency as temperature increases.

-Heat waves often lead to spikes in electricity demand because there is more use of air conditioning.
-This can create power outages, making the problem worse.
-During the 2006 North American heat wave, thousands of homes and businesses went without power, especially in California.
-In Los Angeles, electrical transformers failed, leaving thousands without power for as long as five days.
+Increased use of air conditioning during heat waves can put additional strain on electrical grids.
+In the United States, air conditioning can account for more than 70% of the peak residential demand for electricity on extremely hot days in some states; under the warming projected due to human-induced climate change, the demand for air conditioning could increase significantly.
+The combination of lowered output from power plants and increased demand for cooling, most commonly air conditioning, can reduce the reliability of the electrical system, often resulting in blackouts or brownouts.

+During the 2006 North American heat wave, parts of California were without power from hours to days when infrastructure failed, such as when electrical transformers in northern California caught fire due to inadequate cooling.
+In Los Angeles, electrical transformers also failed, leaving thousands without power for as long as five days.
 The early 2009 southeastern Australia heat wave caused major power disruptions in the city of Melbourne.
 They left over half a million people without power as the heat wave blew transformers and overloaded a power grid.